 Your rights and controlling your personal information

 Restrict: You may choose to restrict the collection or use of your personal information.
 For example, if you have previously agreed to us using your personal information for direct marketing purposes, you may change your mind at any time by contacting us using the details below.
 If you ask us to restrict how we process your personal information, we will let you know how the restriction affects your use of our Site or products and services.

 Access and data portability: You may request details of the personal information that we hold about you.
 You may request a copy of the personal information we hold about you.
 Where possible, we will provide this information in CSV format or other easily readable machine format.
 You may request that we erase the personal information we hold about you at any time.
 You may also request that we transfer this personal information to another third party (data portability).

 Correction: If you believe that any information we hold about you is inaccurate, out of date, incomplete, irrelevant or misleading, please contact us using the details below.
 We will take reasonable steps to correct any information found to be inaccurate, incomplete, misleading or out of date.

-Complaints: If you believe that we have breached the Australian Privacy Principles or an article of the GDPR and wish to make a complaint, please contact us using the details below and provide us with full details of the alleged breach.
+Complaints: If you believe that we have breached the Australian or Canadian Privacy Principles or an article of the GDPR and wish to make a complaint, please contact us using the details below and provide us with full details of the alleged breach.
 We will promptly investigate your complaint and respond to you, in writing, setting out the outcome of our investigation and the steps we will take to deal with your complaint.
-You also have the right to contact the Office of the Australian Information Commissioner if you wish to make a complaint.
+You also have the right to contact the applicable privacy commissioner’s office, including the Office of the Australian Information Commissioner or the Office of the Privacy Commissioner of Canada if you wish to make a complaint.

 Unsubscribe: To unsubscribe from our e-mail database or opt-out of communications (including marketing communications), please contact us using the details below or opt-out using the opt-out facilities provided in the communication.